chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_machine_attributes.rst

             ...
           }
    * - ``recipe``
      - Use to add a recipe to the run-list for a machine.
-Use this attribute multiple times to add multiple recipes to a run-list.
-Use this attribute along with ``role`` to define a run-list.
-The order in which the ``recipe`` and ``role`` attributes are specified will determine the order in which they are added to the run-list.
-This attribute should not be used in the same recipe as ``run_list``.
+Use this property multiple times to add multiple recipes to a run-list.
+Use this property along with ``role`` to define a run-list.
+The order in which the ``recipe`` and ``role`` properties are specified will determine the order in which they are added to the run-list.
+This property should not be used in the same recipe as ``run_list``.
 For example:

        .. code-block:: ruby